Dolomites, Italy: Guide to the perfect holiday in the Dolomites

 See all the information about Tre Cime in our previous article.

-Mountain saddles are a great way to see a lot and not have to hike a lot.
+Mountain passes are a great way to see a lot and not have to hike a lot.
 Ideal for a visit with children.

 View of Cinque Torri in the Dolomites